AbuHorairaTarif/abuhorairatarif.github.com/README.md

 <p>
     During my academic life at CUET, I have gathered several experiences in the field of computer science.
-    I have worked in different branch of Computer Science & Engineering including Software Developement, Network Administrator, Web Development, System Design, Android App Development, Game Development etc.
+    I have worked in different branch of Computer Science & Engineering including Software Development, Network Administrator, Web Development, System Design, Android App Development, Game Development etc.
     I am currently enrolled at BUET in the Department of CSE and conducting research on various branch of IT sectors.
 </p>